swartchris8/swartchris8.github.io/_posts/2022-07-26-nurnberg-ml-course.md

 I am grateful to [Coworking Nürnberg](https://coworking-nuernberg.de/) for allowing me to use their Meetup slots for lesson 1., 2., 3., 5.
 Shout out to [Codecamp:N](https://www.codecamp-n.com/) for allowing me to use their event space for the 4th lesson!

 ### Course registration
 Registration is free of charge.
-Please email me your name to register.
+Please register [here](https://allevents.in/n%C3%BCrnberg/n%C3%BCrnberg-machine-learning-course/80002533942311) or email me to register.
 To email me [First letter of First Name][Surname]@outlook.com or message me on [LinkedIn](https://www.linkedin.com/in/christiaan-swart-51a68967/)

 ### Course setup guide
 To setup your Gradio environment for the course follow [this guide](https://useml.net/posts/2022/09/27/nurnberg-ml-course-setup-guide.html).